India revokes GSK cancer drug patent in latest Big Pharma blow

 India's Supreme Court in April rejected a patent for Novartis AG's cancer drug Glivec, saying it was an amended version of a known molecule called imatinib, setting the precedent for more such cases in the country.

-GSK had cut prices of Tykerb by about a third in India as part of a flexible pricing programme designed to make important drugs more affordable in certain emerging markets.
+GSK had cut prices of Tykerb by about a third in India as part of a flexible pricing program designed to make important drugs more affordable in certain emerging markets.

 Western drugmakers who covet a bigger share of India's fast-growing $13 billion drugs market have been frustrated by a series of decisions on intellectual property and pricing.